-Subscription, redemption and conversion applications must be submitted in written form to the Central Administration or a Distributor authorized by the Company to accept such applications, by 1 p.m.
-(Central European Time) one Banking Day prior to the Valuation Day on any day on which banks are open for business in Luxembourg.
+Subscription, redemption and conversion applications must be submitted in written form to the Central Administration or a Distributor authorized by the Company to accept such applications, by 3 p.m.
+(Central European Time) two Banking Days prior to the Valuation Day on any day on which banks are open for business in Luxembourg.
+Subscription, redemption, and conversion applications received after this cut-off point shall be deemed to have been received prior to 3 p.m. on the next following Banking Day.

-Subscription, redemption or conversion applications received after this cut-off time shall be deemed to have been received prior to 1 p.m. on the next following Banking Day.Payment of the issue price must be effected within one Banking Day after the Valuation Day on which the issue price of the Shares was determined.
-Payment of the redemption price of the Shares shall be made within one Banking Day following calculation of this price.
+Payment of the issue price must be effected within one Banking Day after the Valuation Day on which the issue price of the Shares was determined.
+Payment of the redemption price of the Shares shall be made within one Banking Day following the calculation of this price.